 Debra (Deb) Rhoades has worked in the field of Addiction and Recovery since 1984 when she accepted a position as a Prevention Counselor working with Children of Alcoholics at United Hospital in New Rochelle, New York.
 As a young Social Worker, Deb never expected to be working with “drug addicts or alcoholics,” but once introduced and “exposed” to individuals in long term recovery from addiction, she never looked back.
 She continued to grow in her career, counseling in the addiction field and obtained her CASAC in 1987 and a Masters in Social Work in 1990.

 While “growing up” both professionally and personally, Deb’s younger brother developed an addiction problem that sadly resulted in significant family distress, child welfare involvement and legal problems.
 In 2007, Deb, her husband and young son became “a relative foster family” for her brother’s 16 year-old daughter, Kristina.
 As a family member of someone addicted, and as a professional working in the field, Deb recognized that it was very important to seek counseling and support for herself.
 “Family members must take care of themselves.
 Dealing with the force of addiction in the family is devastating, overwhelming and emotionally draining for all of the family”.
-Unfortunately, Deb’s brother is currently incarcerated as the result of his addiction and as a family member, Deb feels strongly that there needs to be more support and counseling (multiple pathways) for family members impacted by addiction.
+Deb’s brother after being incarcerated as the result of his addiction and as a family member, Deb feels strongly that there needs to be more support and counseling (multiple pathways) for family members impacted by addiction.

 In 2012, Deb watched the Kickstarter video for a new documentary called “The Anonymous People”.
 The movie, revealed what she knew was always the case; that Recovery is possible and real in the United States.
 She always felt that only those in “the field” and “in Recovery” were privy to the power and possibility of Recovery.
 She knew this movie would change how we as a society view and treat addiction and made the commitment to become more involved in the “new Recovery movement.”